nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032546/README.md

 name: zetcmd
 - need to put in PATH
   - add default PATH entry for user for home dir scripts?
-- future enhancements
-  - search multiple words in entire zettel content
-  - add spawn command to spawn new note from existing
-  - automatic scripts stored in zettels to keep real info and data up to date
-  - github actions
-    - enrich and update references
-  - fzf interactive link traversal browsing

 ```
 Usage: ./zetcmd action [ options ]